Wrong Decisions 23 Years Ago Haunt Us In Ukraine and Russia Today

 One Thing America Must Do!!

-ONCE UPON A TIME IT WAS A NO-BRAINER that in times of real crisis, like this one, that Americans, and especially Congressmen and women, knew instinctually was to. as former Secretary of Defence Robert Gates put it, "Speak With One Voice" and that voice is the sitting President's.
-It seems that today, many, but fortunately not all, members of the Republican establishment need to go back to kindergarten to learn this golden rule of foreign crisis.
+ONCE UPON A TIME IT WAS A NO-BRAINER that in times of real crisis, like this one, that Americans knew instinctively was to "Speak With One Voice". as former Secretary of Defense Robert Gates put it.
+And that voice has always been the sitting President's.
+It seems that today, many members of the Republican establishment (skipping forward 7 years, now the Trump Republicans) need to go back to kindergarten to learn this golden rule regarding foreign crisis.

-Once the crisis is over, then they can come back to current conservative political practice of Obama-bashing which is easier to do than passing laws.
-But until then, the rule their mothers taught them must be practiced that "if you don't have something good to say (regarding the situation in the Ukraine), don't say anything" to which I will add that in the case of foreign policy crises, "to do so only makes you a propagandist for the enemy".
+Once the crisis is over, then they can come back to current conservative political practice of Obama (now Biden)-bashing which is easier to do than passing laws.
+But until then, the rule their mothers taught them must be practiced that "if you don't have something good to say (regarding the situation in the Ukraine), don't say anything" to which I will add that in the case of foreign policy crises, "to do so only makes you a propagandist for the enemy" (and 7 years later, that is still true).